When your furnace won’t start, doing your own furnace repair in Marshalltown, Iowa, can feel overwhelming.

 Depending on what make of furnace you have, your air filter is located inside the blower compartment of your furnace, an attached filter case or wall-mounted return air grille.

 To replace your filter:

-If you see anything except a steady, colored light or twinkling green light, call us at 641-812-2028 for HVAC service.
-Your heater could be communicating an error code that needs expert service.
+If you see anything other than a steady, colored light or blinking green light, call us at 641-812-2028 for HVAC service.
+Your furnace may be emitting an error code that is calling for professional help.